 In the realm of architecture, a mansard roof can be known as a French or curb roof.
 Regardless of what name it’s associated with, its most defining characteristics are its steep sides and dual pitch.
 The height of this roofing style’s popularity was the late 1960’s and 1970’s, which is when this Burnsville, MN home was built.
 Prior to this project, we’d installed LeafGuard® Brand Gutters on the home and the homeowner been very pleased with their functionality and beauty.
 However, this time when she reached out it was due to concerns about her home’s roof and insulation.

-Roof: Upon inspection, it was evident that we would need to replace the roof, as its lifespan had been sped up by moisture and insulation issues.
+Upon inspection, it was evident that we would need to replace the roof, as its lifespan had been sped up by moisture and insulation issues.
 Wanting this to be the last roof she installed on her home, the homeowner opted to have GAF roofing installed.
 It’s accompanied with a 50-year, non-prorated warranty on labor and materials and has also received the Good Housekeeping Seal of approval.
 The steep sides of the roof, due to the home’s architectural style, made it crucial that the shingles blend well with the rest of the home’s exterior features.
 The final selection was GAF Sienna Shingles.
-This line of shingles is manufactured to emulate the look of vintage shingles, making is a natural fit for the mansard roof.
-Heirloom brown was the color of shingles that were installed and this tone blended in well with the home’s shutters, LeafGuard® gutters, stucco, and brickwork.
+This line of shingles is manufactured to emulate the look of vintage shingles, making ir=t a natural fit for the modern mansard roof.
+Heirloom brown was the color of shingles that were installed and this tone blended in well with the home’s shutters, LeafGuard® Gutters, stucco, and brickwork.

 The homeowner appreciated having a project manager she could reach out to with questions as the project progressed.
-Upon completion of her Burnsville custom home remodeling project, she sent the following feedback, “I especially appreciated Donna.
+Upon completion of her Burnsville roofing project, she sent the following feedback, “I especially appreciated Donna.
 I contacted her every time I had a question or concern.
 Her response was always prompt, thoughtful and quickly directed to the workers who needed to solve my concerns.
 A person, like Donna, is a true asset for Lindus.
 She’s a people person, pleasant, professional and prompt with settling all concerns!
 She wants the customer satisfied.
 I hope to have Lindus do future projects on my home.
 Further, I hope to work with Donna again on Lindus projects.
 She’s “on top of things” and that’s the kind of person I appreciate!”

 Here’s What You Need to Know Before Installing a New Roof: